 Continuous Integration is the practice where developers merge the changes to the code base to the main branch as often as possible.
 These changes are validated by creating a build and then running automated tests against the build.
 If these tests don’t pass, the changes aren’t merged, and developers avoid integration challenges that can happen.

-This process also causes less bugs to be shipped to production as the issues are caught early and integration issues are solved before release.
+This process also causes fewer bugs to be shipped to production as the issues are caught early and integration issues are solved before release.

 Continuous Delivery (CD)